Optimizing SQL Queries for Screaming Fast Applications

 • Create indexes on fields that are the most selective in the table in order.

-• The primary key is usually the most selective index followed by any types of foreign key.
+• The primary key is usually the most selective index, followed by any type of foreign key.

 • Do not use indexes on a column where functions are used commonly in the where clause.